jlawtonSFX/o11yseramp/README.md

 Install APM to monitor a sample application on your local machine
 - Review w/ Mentor

-Complete the Observability for Modern Apps Workshop (infrastructure and APM): https://signalfx.github.io/observability-workshop/latest/
+Complete the Observability for Modern Apps Workshop (Monitoring as Code, uAPM, and Service Bureau Modules): https://signalfx.github.io/observability-workshop/latest/
 - Review w/ Mentor

 # Week 4 - Splunk On Call & Synthetics